Could TransDigm Be The Valeant Of The Aerospace Industry?

 While Boeing and Lockheed Martin have been the "poster children" of this policy initiative, everyone in the aerospace industry knows that one company stands out when it comes to egregious price increases foisted on the government:

-Transdigm (NYSE:TDG)
+TransDigm (NYSE:TDG)

 TransDigm's business model is to aerospace as Valeant (NYSE:VRX) was to the pharmaceutical industry.
 TransDigm acquires airplane parts companies (over 50 in total), fires employees, and egregiously raises prices.
-This business model has made them a dominant supplier of airplane parts to the aerospace industry while burdening its balance sheet with sky-high debt load: in fact, 6.5x EBITDA leverage.
+This business model has made it a dominant supplier of airplane parts to the aerospace industry while burdening its balance sheet with sky-high debt load: in fact, 6.5x EBITDA leverage.

 TransDigm's single largest customer is the Department of Defense, followed by Boeing and Airbus (OTCPK:EADSF).
-On December 12, then President-Elect Donald Trump told America:
+On December 12, then president-elect Donald Trump told America:

 TransDigm, Welcome to January 20th!